Mesrop Mashtots Monastery: History

 The monastery was founded in 456 by Prince Shabit of Goghtn.
 The existing Armenian inscriptions in the walls of the church show that it was renovated in the 15th and 17th centuries as well as the late 19th century.

 Architecture

 The monastery complex had outer walls, porch, and subsidiary buildings which were longer extant in the late Soviet period.
 The inventor of the Armenian alphabet, Mesrop Mashtots, once lived in the monastery complex.
 The church of the monastery was a small domed structure consisting of a hall, main apse, and two vestries, with Armenian inscriptions on the interior.
 Four pillars supported a large cupola with eight windows, adjacent to which was a small bell tower.

 Destruction

-The church of the monastery complex was still standing in the 1970–1980s.
+The church of the monastery complex was still standing in the 1970 and 1980s.
 However, it was destroyed by June 15, 2006, as documented by satellite investigation of the Caucasus Heritage Watch.

 The monastery complex had also an Armenian cemetery with 300–320 tombstones which was located just north to the monastery.
 The cemetery was also destroyed by June 15, 2006.